 The first thing you need to do when you suffer a workplace injury is to obtain medical treatment.
 This includes first aid at the scene and being examined by a licensed doctor off-site.
 Wisconsin law gives you the right to receive treatment from the doctor of your choice.

-If the situation is an emergency, your employer can take necessary steps to make sure you receive immediate treatment.
+If the situation is an emergency, your employer can take the necessary steps to make sure you receive immediate treatment.
 After that, you have the right to seek treatment from the doctor of your choice.

 After receiving treatment for your injury, be sure to notify your employer as soon as possible.
 The law states that you have 30 days from the date of the injury to report it to your employer.
 However, waiting to report an injury is generally not recommended as your employer may become suspicious about the validity of your claim.
 This may lead to a denial of your claim based on the notion that: